cchitsiang/awesome-stars/README.md

 - [Marxon13/iOS-Asset-Extractor](https://github.com/Marxon13/iOS-Asset-Extractor) - A tool to extract image assets from the iOS SDK.
 - [nicklockwood/CountryPicker](https://github.com/nicklockwood/CountryPicker) - CountryPicker is a custom UIPickerView subclass that provides an iOS control allowing a user to select a country from a list.
 It can optionally display a flag next to each country name, and the librar
 - [MoZhouqi/KMNavigationBarTransition](https://github.com/MoZhouqi/KMNavigationBarTransition) - A drop-in universal library helps you to manage the navigation bar styles and makes transition animations smooth between different navigation bar styles while pushing or popping a view controller for
+- [insidegui/AssetCatalogTinkerer](https://github.com/insidegui/AssetCatalogTinkerer) - An app that lets you open .car files and browse/extract their images.
 - [SDWebImage/SDWebImage](https://github.com/SDWebImage/SDWebImage) - Asynchronous image downloader with cache support as a UIImageView category
 - [Dejal/DejalActivityView](https://github.com/Dejal/DejalActivityView) - Conveniently displays a horizontal, bezel-style, or keyboard-covering view with a spinning activity indicator and adjustable text.
 - [chiahsien/CHTCollectionViewWaterfallLayout](https://github.com/chiahsien/CHTCollectionViewWaterfallLayout) - The waterfall (i.e., Pinterest-like) layout for UICollectionView.